mggg/VoteKit/docs/user/tutorial/7_portland_case_study.rst

 Analysis
 --------

 Finally, we have a CVR that is cleaned and ready to be analyzed.
-If youskipped all of the cleaning steps above, you can download the prepared data
+If you skipped all of the cleaning steps above, you can download the prepared data
 `here <https://github.com/mggg/VoteKit/blob/main/notebooks/Portland_D1_cleaned_votekit_pref_profile.pkl>`__.
 Save the pkl file in the same working directory as your Python notebook.